nojsja/electron-re/README.md

 MessageChannel.invoke('main', 'channel4', { value: 'test4' });
 ```

-#### V ) Instruction 3: ChildProcessPool
+#### V. Instruction 3: ChildProcessPool
 -----
-> working with ProcessHost, remember to check "Instruction 4".
+> Working with ProcessHost, remember to check "Instruction 4".

 Multi-process helps to make full use of multi-core CPU, let's see some differences between multi-process and multi-thread: